 Lauren Hodges has performed guest artist recitals or taught masterclasses at viola day events in Morgantown (WV), Birmingham (AL), Atlanta, Valdosta (GA) and Miami and at universities throughout the United States including Virginia Commonwealth University, Florida State University, the University of South Carolina, the University of Georgia, and the University of Southern Mississippi, among others.
 Formerly, she taught viola at Valdosta State University and served as Principal Viola of the Valdosta Symphony, violist of the Azalea String Quartet, and Director and Master Teacher of the South Georgia String Project.
 Summer teaching includes the Schlern International Music Festival (Italy), the Premiere Orchestral Institute (Jackson, MS), Golden Isles Youth Orchestra Camp (Brunswisk, GA), and the Gator Chamber Music Institute (Gainesville, FL).

 Dr. Hodges is a graduate of the University of Alabama, Peabody Conservatory, and the University of South Carolina.
 She was the recipient of the Narramore Fellowship at Alabama and won the prestigious Jacob K. Javits national fellowship for graduate studies at Peabody.
 Primary viola teachers include Daniel Sweaney, Victoria Chiang, and Frits DeJonge.
 Her pedagogy training is from Rebecca Henry (Peabody Preparatory Division) and Suzuki certification from teacher trainer Mary Cay Neal.

-Dr. Hodges plays on a copy of the Primrose Amati viola made for her by Gabrielle Kundert.
-When not teaching or performing, she enjoys spending time with her husband and infant son.
+Dr. Hodges plays on a copy of the Primrose Amati viola made for her by Gabrielle Kundert in 2015.
+When not teaching or performing, she enjoys outdoor activities, cooking, and spending time with her husband and two little boys.